The Adventurer’s Gift Guide

 For the Outdoor Foodie – A Food Dehydrator

-Squirrel gave me a food dehydrator for Christmas last year.
-For someone who loves to cook and wants healthy snacks on the go this was a game changer.
+Squirrel gave me a food dehydrator for Christmas a couple of years ago.
+For someone who loves to cook and wants healthy snacks on the go, this was a game changer.
 A food dehydrator changed my entire culinary experience out in the wild.
-I now have hearty, home made dinners while backpacking.
-My fruit rolls ups and home made jerky are a huge hit on the trail.
+I now have hearty, homemade dinners while backpacking.
+My fruit rolls ups and homemade jerky are a huge hit on the trail.
 I’ve even made dog treats!

 Not that confident in your ability to cook?
 Fear not, using a food dehydrator is super simple!
 All you do set the food on the racks and crank the heat.
 I would highly recommend picking up some tray liners for things like fruit roll ups or smaller items such as beans and herbs.